UBC-Thunderbots/Software/docs/architecture-and-design.md

 # Backend
 The `Backend` is responsible for all communication with the "outside world".
-The responsabilities of the `Backend` can be broken down into Input and Output.
+The responsibilities of the `Backend` can be broken down into Input and Output.

 ### Input Responsibilities
 1. Receiving robot status messages